Your Ad Here

 A green signal meant our train might be coming.
 Around a curve a headlight appeared and my westbound train came into Altoona and my stay here was over.

-Pennsylvanian 43 7/23/06
+Pennsylvanian 43 7/23/2006

-Capitol Limited 7/23/06
+Capitol Limited 7/23/2006

 The Capitol Limited pulled into Pittsburgh and I made my way through the crowd to Sleeping Car 32025 where I was met by Nathan Bryan, my sleeping car attendant.
 I had Room 5 for this trip.
 I walked back outside to get the rest of the consist.
 This train had P42DC 179 and 190, Baggage 1221, Transition 39016, Sleepers 32025 and 32029, Diner 38016, Lounge 33011, Coaches 34097, 34000 and 34072.
-Nathan had already made my room up and in the correct sleeping direction.
+Nathan had already made up my room, and in the correct sleeping direction.
 At that point, after we had left ten minutes late, a tired Chris called it a night.

-Indiana Dunes State Park.
+The train ran by the Indiana Dunes State Park.

-Switchers performing their duties this morning.
+Switchers performing their duties this morning at the steel mills.

 Amtrak units wait their next assignments.